 Penalties can be severe if you failed to declare foreign currency upon entering Algeria and are found to possess foreign currency when exiting the country.

 While hospitals and clinics are available and the quality is improving in large urban centers, they are not up to U.S. or European standards.
 Doctors and hospitals often expect immediate cash payment for services.
 Most medical practitioners speak French; English is not widely used.

 Emergency services are satisfactory, but response time is often unpredictable.
 In all cases, response time is not as fast as in the United States.

 HIV/AIDS is a concern in the remote southern part of the country, especially in border towns.
 There have been a few recently reported cases of H1N1.
-The flu vaccine is available in Algeria and provides protection.
+The flu vaccine is available in Algeria.
 More information is available via the U.S. Department of State’s H5N1 and Pandemic Fact Sheet.

 Travel & Transportation

 Travel overland, particularly in the southern regions, may require a permit issued by the Algerian government.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Algeria, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Algeria’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Algeria, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Algeria’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.